-Melisron and its subsidiaries (the “Company”) is the owner and manager of high-standard income-producing properties in the centers of Israel’s largest cities.
+Melisron and its subsidiaries (the “Company”) owns and manages high-quality income-producing properties situated in the centers of Israel’s big cities.

-The property portfolio focuses on retail properties in prime locations in the centers of the largest cities and in office complexes which are mainly marketed to international and local high-tech corporations.
+The property portfolio focuses on retail properties in central locations at the heart of big cities and on office complexes that are mainly marketed to international and Israeli high-tech companies.

-As of March 31, 2020, the Company owns and manages 24 income-producing properties, with an area of approx. 833 thousand sqm of leasable areas which have a high occupancy rate of approx. 96%, as well as 26 thousand parking spaces.
+As of June 30, 2020, the Company owns and manages 24 income-producing properties spanning approx. 833 thousand sqm of leasable space with high occupancy rates of approx. 97%, and 26 thousand parking spaces in addition thereto.

-The Company is traded in the TASE’s flagship TA-35 index, which includes the 35 shares in the TASE with the highest market value which meet the index’s prerequisites and the Tel-Div index.
+The Company is listed on the TA-35 Index, the flagship index of the Tel Aviv Stock Exchange (TASE), which includes the 35 shares of the companies with the highest market cap on TASE that meet the Index’s threshold conditions, and on the Tel-Dividend Index.

-The Company operates and manages its business to create long-term value by generating a stable cash flow and perpetually increasing value of its properties.
-In order to reach these objectives, the Company operates in the following manner:
+The Company operates and manages its business to generate value over time by producing a stable cash flow and by a constant increase in the value of its properties.
+To accomplish such goals, the Company acts as follows:

-- Actively managing all of the properties in order to create high revenues for the tenants which will be used as a driver for continued growth in rent prices
+- Active management of all properties to generate high store sales for the tenants, which will serve as a driver of continued growth in rent levels.

-- Increasing the property base through mergers, acquisitions, development and establishment of new properties
+- Expansion of the property portfolio by way of mergers, acquisitions, development and construction of new properties.

-- Making frequent investments in the upgrading and appearance of the properties, improvement of the existing properties and utilization of the existing rights therein
+- Frequent investments in the renovation and appearance of the properties, improvement of existing properties and exhaustion of existing rights therein.

 From the CEO